 Here I went with a different home page options.
 I also included an edit option in the appointment overview.

-Wireframes and User Testing
+Wireframes and Usability Testing

 Through rapid user testing to validate basic functionality, I was ready to translate sketches into wireframes which I conducted 2 rounds of usability testing with 10 different people in total.